delta-io/delta/protocol_rfcs/collated-string-type.md

 -|-
 Provider | Name of the provider.
 Must not contain dots Name | Name of the collation as provided by the provider.
 Must not contain dots Version | Version string.
 Is allowed to contain dots.
 This part is optional.
+Collations without a version are used in the schema because readers are not forced to use a specific version of the collation.
+Statistics are annotated with versioned collations to guarantee correctness.

 #### Specifying collations in the table schema